exercism/fortran/exercises/practice/grains/.docs/instructions.md

 - how many grains were on a given square, and
 - the total number of grains on the chessboard

+The function for an individual square will take an integer value (`n`) and both functions will return a double precision value.

 ## For bonus points

 Did you get the tests passing and the code clean?
 If you want to, these